Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 Kauai Museum is a place of history, discovery, and experience.
 The museum reflects the heritage and artistic achievements of indigenous people from the Kauai & Ni’ihau Islands.
 It’s one of the best things to do on Kauai when it’s raining.

-Walk through time in paradise as you explore the early days of life on these islands, or learn about when Captain Cook first landed in Waimea in 1778!
+Walk through time in paradise as you explore the early days of life on the islands.
+And you’ll learn about when Captain Cook first landed in Waimea in 1778!

-Plus, the Kauai Museum has a really cool gift shop, and they often host cultural events throughout the year.
+Don’t forget to check out the Kauai Museum gift shop, and find out about cultural events they host throughout the year.
 I think this is one of the most underrated Lihue attractions.
 Check latest rates and more information.

 8. Take a Train Ride